Arya4930/Rocket-Telementary-Extractor/README.md

 Supported rockets -> `Starship` and `new_glenn`, write these exact names in the `<name-of-the-rocket>` section

 ## Notes
+You can also start your Microsoft Azure AI journey with [this](https://learn.microsoft.com/en-us/plans/8pkkiy5x76oy7y?tab=tab-created&source=docs&learnerGroupId=440f340c-27d3-4554-9fb2-88fe82a9a692&wt.mc_id=studentamb_447844) Link. ( Yes it is my referral link, would be appreciated if you did it from there )

 > The script processes every frame of the video, which can take a considerable amount of time.

 > Make sure your Azure Vision API key has the necessary permissions and quotas for the volume of requests you’re making.